 8. Go on a winter hike

-Hiking isn’t just for the summer in Queenstown.
+Hiking isn’t just for the summertime.
 In fact, if you like to avoid the crowds, winter is the time to go!
-Of course, there are some hikes best left to the summer (especially for those that are inexperienced) but there are lots that anyone can do in winter too.
+Of course, there are some hikes best left to the summer (especially for those who are inexperienced) but there are lots that anyone can do in winter too.

 Another short hike in Queenstown is Bob’s Cove track.
 This hike only takes 30 minutes but the views from Picnic Point are spectacular.